Changelog

 • 1.
 Passwords: Re-enter the password for each connection and save.

 • 2.
-OAuth connections (Dropbox): Sign in again — just click the sign-in button, no need to hit Save afterward.
+OAuth connections (Dropbox): Sign in again.
+Just click the sign-in button.
+You don't need to hit Save afterward.

 • 3.
 SSH keys: Generate a new key in the SSH Key Manager and re-install it on your servers.
 The old key's public key is still on your servers but its private key is no longer accessible.

-Your connection settings (hostnames, paths, options) migrate automatically — only credentials need re-entry.
+Your connection settings (hostnames, paths, options) migrate automatically.
+Only credentials need re-entering.

 v1.1.1